JacquelineUlkenUZH/SoCo_Assignment_02/README.md

   -h, --help            show this help message and exit -t TRACE, --trace TRACE
-                        Log details of start and end times to FILENAME -d, --usedatetime     Use datetime instead of perf_counter to trace execution times (not recommended)
+                        Log details of start and end times to FILENAME -p, --perf     Use the superior perf_counter to trace execution times (recommended)

 ### Reporting